opentoonz/opentoonz_docs/source/cleaning-up_scanned_drawings.rst

 Cleaning-up Scanned Drawings
 ============================
-In order to be painted and edited with Toonz, scanned drawings have to undergo the cleanup process.
+In order to be painted and edited with OpenToonz, scanned drawings have to undergo the cleanup process.
 The process involves autocentering, to align each drawing according to the pegbar holes; line processing, to recognize the drawing outline; image cropping and re-sizing, to make the drawings fit properly the camera.

 The process generates a Toonz raster level (TLV format) and the related default palette (TPL format), where the styles used to paint the level will be stored.